Traditional Celebrations in Barcelona

 These celebrations in Barcelona began to take place in September 1902, becoming the main festivities of Catalunya and an example to more festivities to come.

 With the years gone by, La Merce has become in the most important and and meaningful celebration in Barcelona, highlighting catalan culture in all its expressions.
 Street art, parades, concerts, traditional dances, circus, fairs, and many more activities take place all around the city.

 Since a couple of years back, the festivity of La Merce in Barcelona inspires itself and pays honor to a cultural capital city from around the world.
-In 2018 it was Lisbon, in 2019 Beirut, and we will see which cities are represented next.
+In 2018 it was Lisbon, in 2019 Beirut, in 2020 Habana, and we will see which cities are represented next.

 The official day of the virgin is september 24th nonetheless, the festivities usually happen days before depending on the calendar of the year.

 Same as La Merce, the matron Sant Eulalia also has her very own celebration in Barcelona.

 Due to the dates of this celebration, february 12th, it is considered the main festivity of winter in the city.